Open-Credentialing-Initiative/marketplace/README.md

 # Solution Provider Marketplace

 ## This site
-... is a support page for OCI's showcase page of OCI-committed solution providers to provide you more details on the level of each service provider's OCI conformance.
-Please find the main page at https://www.oc-i.org/marketplace.
+... is a supplementary page for OCI's showcase page of OCI-committed solution providers to provide you more details on the level of each service provider's OCI conformance.
+Please find the main page at [oc-i.org/marketplace](https://www.oc-i.org/marketplace).

 ## We do not
 ... display a comprehensive range of each listed service provider's commercial offering.
 OCI is only concerned with these companies' relationship to OCI's framework.
-Thus, listed providers are identified by their role within OCI's framework or, in the case of outsourcing providers, a term that aims to encompass their OCI-related offering only.
-Please research yourself which service provider addresses your needs best.
+Thus, listed providers are identified by their role within OCI's framework or, in the case of outsourcing providers, a term that aims to encompass their OCI-related offering only. **Research yourself which service provider addresses your needs best.**

-***
-*The commercial service providers listed on this page have demonstrated that they meet [OCI’s applicable conformance criteria](https://www.oc-i.org/interoperability-profile).
+>*The commercial service providers listed on this page have demonstrated that they meet [OCI’s applicable conformance criteria](https://www.oc-i.org/interoperability-profile).
 Proof of such adherence to OCI’s framework is provided as far as possible.
 OCI has not performed any further quality checks on these entities.
 The links are provided solely for informational purposes and convenience of our site visitors.
 Please refer to our [Disclaimer](https://www.oc-i.org/disclaimer).*
-***

 ## Find out about service providers’ readiness
 OCI-committed service providers actively work towards or have achieved adherence to [OCI’s conformance requirements](https://open-credentialing-initiative.github.io/Conformance-Program/).

 Some service providers are ready to go!
 Others are preparing to test their interoperability and get OCI-conformant.
-Any of the service providers listed here can be contacted directly with inquiries about their DSCSA solutions.
+Any of the service providers listed here can be **contacted directly** with inquiries about their DSCSA solutions.

 ### ☆ Interoperability testing
 The [Healthcare Distribution Alliance (HDA)](https://hda.org/) has been coordinating a large-scale testing effort between VRS providers since summer 2022.
 This testing program includes two phases that cover OCI-specified credentials: